ibm-cloud-docs/vmwaresolutions/services/zerto_ordering.md

 ## Ordering Zerto for a new instance
 {: #zerto_ordering-new}

-When you [order the instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance#vc_orderinginstance-procedure), scroll down to the **Optional Services** section and click **Zerto** in the **Business Continuity and Migration** category.
+When you [order the instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance#vc_orderinginstance-procedure), scroll down to the **Optional Services** section and click **Zerto** in the **Business continuity and migration** category.
 Follow the steps to add the service to your instance.

 ## Ordering Zerto for an existing instance
 {: #zerto_ordering-existing}

-On the [instance details page](/docs/vmwaresolutions?topic=vmwaresolutions-vc_viewinginstances), click **Services** on the left navigation pane, click **Zerto** in the **Business Continuity and Migration** category, and then click **Add**.
+On the [instance details page](/docs/vmwaresolutions?topic=vmwaresolutions-vc_viewinginstances), click **Services** on the left navigation pane, click **Zerto** in the **Business continuity and migration** category, and then click **Add**.
 Follow the steps to add the service to your instance.

-If you add Zerto to a vCenter Server instance that has an ESXi server that is in maintenance mode, you must use the Zerto Virtual Manager (ZVM) console and the pre-populated Zerto Virtual Replication Appliance (VRA) IP address to manually deploy the VRA virtual machine (VM).
+If you add Zerto to a vCenter Server instance that has an VMware ESXi™ server that is in maintenance mode, you must use the Zerto Virtual Manager (ZVM) console and the pre-populated Zerto Virtual Replication Appliance (VRA) IP address to manually deploy the VRA virtual machine (VM).
 {:note}

 ## Ordering Zerto for private-only instances